moosemeat817/CraftAnywhereRedux/README.md

 This is a mod for The Long Dark by Hinterland Studio, Inc.

 ## Description
 Allows you to adjust the crafting location for vanilla and modded craftable items.

+Included mods: Wolfscarf, Northfolk Clothing, Leatherworks, Ammo Tools, Cannery Manufacturing, Dead Air and Useful Blueprints.

 <img src="https://github.com/moosemeat817/images/blob/main/CraftAnywhereReduxMenu.png" width="80%">